SureshAanjana/Sorting_Visualizer/README.md

 # Sorting Visualizer 🎨📊
 # Overview
 Sorting Visualizer is a web-based tool designed to visually demonstrate various sorting algorithms.
 This project provides an interactive and educational experience, helping users understand the mechanics of sorting through animated visualizations.
-It is built using HTML, CSS, and JavaScript.
+It is built using HTML, CSS, and JavaScript.[link](http://127.0.0.1:5500/index.html)

 # Features
 # 🎨 Dynamic Visualizations: Watch sorting algorithms in action as they manipulate an array of bars.